GitHub + PostgreSQL

 How it works

-Erathos connects to GitHub via the official API and syncs your data incrementally—only new or updated records are processed in each run, keeping pipelines fast and PostgreSQL costs predictable.
-You choose the sync frequency (from every 5 minutes to daily), the objects to sync, and the destination dataset.
-Each run is logged with full observability: runtime, rows processed, errors with context, and instant alerts via Slack or email if something goes wrong.
+Erathos connects to GitHub through the official API and syncs your data incrementally—only new or updated records are processed in each run, keeping pipelines fast and PostgreSQL costs predictable.
+You choose the sync frequency (from every 5 minutes to daily), the objects to sync, and the target dataset.
+Each run is logged with full observability: execution time, rows processed, errors with context, and instant alerts via Slack or email if anything goes wrong.

 No credit card required.